codemagic-ci-cd/codemagic-docs/content/yaml/testing.md

 ### Native Android

-For non UI tests or unit testing:
+For non-UI tests or unit testing:

     ./gradlew test